Home | The Boat | First Mate | Admiral | Guestbook

 The main thing is, this Tesla battery is for a house.
 It is designed with A/C power considerations in mind, not the 12-volt world I live in.
 According to Tesla's website the Powerwall is a "Wall mounted, rechargeable lithium ion battery with liquid thermal control."
 Also, they state "Single phase and three phase utility grid compatible."

 To understand the technology you must know what exactly a battery is.
 Simply put, a battery stores energy.
 Whatever you put in can be removed, much like a pitcher water in your refrigerator.
-If you don't refill the jug, it will empty.
+If you do not refill the jug, it will empty.
 So too will your battery empty of power.

 Yes, solar panels can put back some of the power used and a large enough solar array will indeed keep up with usage.
 At this point however solar panels need to (in my view) increase efficiency too.